Comment on page

 They are columnists and op-ed writers, who express their views on "Social good" and "public policy" in leading publications across the world.

-The members from the Media Council work with following guidelines:
+The members of the Media Council work with the following guidelines:

-1. The Media Council members shall meet the Executive Council on an ongoing basis: 1.1 Generally recorded on a monthly basis through an electronic meeting with the Executive Council, either exclusively or through Open Convention
+1. The Media Council members shall meet the Executive Council on an ongoing basis: 1.1 Generally recorded every month through an electronic meeting with the Executive Council, either exclusively or through Open Convention